JervNorsk/stellar-rebirth/README.md

 This project was born with the aim of starting our journey in the world of game development.

-We thought we'd create a challenge, streamed entirely on Twitch as we develop and explore a possible approach to the game development pipelines.
+We have created a challenge on Twitch while we develop and explore a possible approach to the game development pipelines.

 Development: